 The text that is actually contained within the website is a big factor in determining website ranking.
 Obviously, the more a website appears to be an "encyclopedia" on a topic or industry, the better ranking the site will have when compared to other sites with only a couple pages or a few paragraphs on the topic in question.

 Does the website use responsive design so the content automatically resizes to make it easier to read on smaller screens?

 As of April 2015, Google began enforcing mobile-friendly as a ranking factor.
 This was in an effort to make all websites responsive to resize based on screen size.

-This effort is now being reinforced and taken further with Google's newest requirements effective January 2018, whereby they're requiring websites be fully responsive, not just mobile-friendly.
+This effort has been reinforced and furthered with Google's latest requirements that became effective in January 2018; whereby they're requiring websites be fully responsive, not just mobile-friendly.

 - Link Popularity